 What comes to mind when you think of fabric that is resilient?
 Something that is flexible yet durable?
 Elastic yet tough?
 Similarly, a resilient leader needs to strike a balance between being flexible and durable—in other words, between pathfinding and stewardship.

-As Pathfinders, leaders are expected to continually change or renew that part of the organisation for which they are responsible, working on ways to make things better, more effective or different.
+As Pathfinders, leaders are expected to continually change or renew that part of the organization for which they are responsible, working on ways to make things better, more effective, or different.
 Pathfinding calls for taking followers to a place they would not go by themselves.

 The answer: They should look to the leader.
 As Stewards, leaders are expected to protect constants—what doesn't change.
-In the midst of organisational and marketplace change, employees will want to see a set of enduring tenets that do not change.
-These tenets include a leader's philosophy, purpose, deep values, strengths and vision.
+In the midst of organizational and marketplace change, employees will want to see a set of enduring tenets that do not change.
+These tenets include a leader's philosophy, purpose, deep values, strengths, and vision.
 These are a leader's essence qualities—the example the leader wants to set.

 These two roles may seem paradoxical, but they really aren't.
 The path is "how" you get there; this can and will constantly change.
 But "who" you are and what you stand for stays the same.
 If you believe in it, you stand by that.

 Where Do You Get the Courage to Lead?

 "Unless we stand for something, we shall fall for anything." — Peter Marshall, Senate chaplain, April 18, 1947

 The Oxford American Dictionary defines courage as "the conviction to act on one's beliefs."
 Leadership requires acting in a courageous manner on matters that are not always easy or popular.